fjnoyp/seren_ai_flutter/UI_guidelines.md

 ### Always highlight clickable elements
 - Avoid using GestureDetector, use InkWell instead
 - Use hover color to highlight text fields

+### Always prevent duplicated tasks for inline creation
+- When using `InlineTaskCreationWidget` in a list, make sure to return `SizedBox.shrink()` for the task that is currently being created
+- The id of the task being created is stored in `curInlineCreatingTaskIdProvider`